 AYRIS Harry, Royal Navy [Wing Notes 3 February 2015]

-BIDWELL Percy, Royal Navy [Wing Village website notes November 2004, Arctic Star medal presentation video Aug 2013 and newspaper report]
+BIDWELL Percy, Royal Navy [Wing Village website notes November 2004, Bucks Herald newspaper report, and Arctic Star medal presentation video Aug 2013]

 BIGGS Dennis [PC]

 BOLTON Brigadier Lyndon, 18631 Royal Regiment of Artillery [LG]

 BUCHANAN Lieutenant Arthur G, 149113 Grenadier Guards, 17 Mar 1943 [WWII, MG]